|

 directed by Barry Letts

-The TARDIS seems to have returned the Doctor and Sarah Jane to modern-day
+The TARDIS seems to have materialised near the modern-day English town

 |